Dead-Vid/Kickstarter-Analysis-/README.md

 ----------------------------------------------------------
 - **What are two conclusions you can draw about the Outcomes based on Launch Date?**

 	**1.** We know that Kickstarter campaigns launched in the summer time are more likely to succeed than those launched in the winter.
-Looking at the chart provided below; we can verify that in May, June, and July we can there were more attempted and more successful campaigns than during any other time of the year.
+Looking at the chart provided below; we can verify that in May, June, and July there were more attempted and more successful campaigns than during any other time of the year.

 	![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/80081906/131268468-1f5d5605-f3f8-4708-925d-70dee5cbea10.png)

 	**2.** We can assume that the best time to launch a Kickstarter Campaign is during the Summer months because of the data shown.
 More people take time off and spend more money during the Summer; this suggests that people are more likely to seek out campaigns or come across fundraisers.
-With that said, the Winter months appear the worst time to launch a Kickstarter campaign.
+With that said, the Winter months appear to be the worst time to launch a Kickstarter campaign.

 - **What can you conclude about the Outcomes based on Goals?**

 	**1.** We can conclude that the majority of successful campaigns had asking goals of approximately $10,000 and less.
-The most successful campaigns had a goal range between **$1,000 and $5,000** show in the graph below:
+The most successful campaigns had a goal range between **$1,000 and $5,000** shown in the graph below:
 	![Outcomes_vs_Goals](https://user-images.githubusercontent.com/80081906/131269001-442049f4-9148-4706-9e2c-0dfad8625222.png)
 	Should Louise want to have more Kickstarter campaigns in the future, it is suggested that she have a goal range around $3,000-$4,000 and launched in mid to late May.